Stocks rise on Wall Street ahead of Christmas holiday

-Stocks rose in afternoon trading on Wall Street Wednesday and added to the week’s gains ahead of the Christmas holiday.
+Stocks rose broadly in afternoon trading on Wall Street Wednesday, adding to the week’s gains ahead of the Christmas holiday.

 Every major U.S. index is still on track for weekly gains after a choppy several days where stocks bounced between sharp losses and solid gains.
 It is a shortened week for traders, with U.S. markets closed Friday in observance of Christmas.

-Technology stocks led the gains.
-Microsoft rose 1.1% and Apple rose 1%.
+Retailers and other companies that rely on consumer spending accounted for a big share of the gains.
+They rose following an encouraging consumer confidence report.

-Retailers and other companies that rely on consumer spending rose following an encouraging consumer confidence report.
+Tesla jumped 6.4% for the biggest gain in the S&P 500 after CEO Elon Musk reportedly said he sold enough stock to reach his goal of selling 10% of his stake in the electric vehicle maker.

-Tesla jumped 6.2% after CEO Elon Musk reportedly said he sold enough stock to reach his goal of selling 10% of his stake in the electric vehicle maker.
+Technology and health care stocks also helped lift the market.
+Microsoft rose 1.1% and Abbott Laboratories was up 2.2%.

-Hotel operators and other travel-related stocks also moved higher.
-Marriott rose 2.7%.
+Traders bid up shares in cruise lines, hotel operators and other travel-related stocks.
+Carnival rose 3.6%, Marriott gained 2.7% and Expedia Group picked up 2.4%.

 The latest surge in coronavirus cases because of the omicron variant has been hanging over markets, along with concerns about rising inflation and its impact on economic growth.